CIP-Reporting/API-Reference-Application/README.md

 map representing where incidents occurred or where objects exist.
 These markers can then be clicked by the user to expand into more information.

+### repeating-log-writer-widget

+This is an embeddable HTML5 web application designed to be embedded into an iFrame application page within CIP Reporting.
+This external application can be used to create and save batches of simple log entries for bulk data entry.

+A theoretical application for this widget could assume you need to have a unique log entry for every person working on a certain shift.
+If you had more than say 10 people working on a shift entering the log entries could be very time consuming.
+This widget could be used to enter the employee names in a single batch and submit them all at once.
+The system will generate log entries for each of the names.